Conor-CC/django-rest-loan-calculator/README.md

 can have their parameters tweaked by modifying `cflow/loanCalc/config.py`.
-This configuration file also allows for the specification of whether or not the result of a certain calculation should be saved to the database or not with the 'save_results' configuration option as seen below.
+This configuration file also allows for the specification of whether or not the result of a certain calculation should be saved to the database or not with the 'save_results' configuration option as seen below ('save_results' is set to False by default for all calculation types).
 Please note that the work under the `sample-UI/` directory is a still in progress.

 ```python